Top-N: Equivariant set and graph generation without exchangeability: Experiments

 \subsection{Molecular graph generation}

 Finally, we evaluate Top-n on a graph generation task.
-We train a graph VAE (detailed in Appendix \ref{appendix:experiments}) on QM9 molecules \citep{wu2018moleculenet} and check its ability to generate a wide range of valid molecules.
-As a generation metric, we simply report the validity (i.e., the proportion of molecules that satisfy a set of basic chemical rules) and uniqueness (the proportion of valid non-isomorphic graphs) of the generated molecules.
-We do not report novelty, as QM9 is an enumeration of all possible molecules up to 9 heavy atoms.
-Note that most recent methods proposed on this task use a non-learned validity correction code to generate $100\%$ of valid molecules, which obfuscates the real performance of the learned model.
-We therefore only compare to works that do not correct validity: GraphVAE \citep{simonovsky2018graphvae}, MolGAN \citep{de2018molgan} and GraphTransformerVAE \citep{mitton2021graph}.
+We train a graph VAE (detailed in Appendix \ref{appendix:qm9}) on QM9 molecules and check its ability to generate a wide range of valid molecules.
+As a generation metric, we simply report the validity (i.e., the proportion of molecules that satisfy a set of basic chemical rules) and uniqueness (the proportion non-isomorphic graphs among valid ones) of the generated molecules.
+We do not report novelty, as QM9 is an enumeration of all possible molecules up to 9 heavy atoms that satisfy a predefined set of constraints \citep{ruddigkeit2012enumeration, ramakrishnan2014quantum}: in this setting, generating novel molecules is therefore not an indicator of good performance, but rather a sign that the distribution of the training data has not been properly captured.
+Note that most recently proposed methods proposed on this task use a non-learned validity correction code to generate almost $100\%$ of valid molecules, which obfuscates the real performance of the learned model.
+We therefore only compare to works that do not correct validity.
+We also note that recursive methods such as \citet{li2018multi} can often generate higher rates of valid molecules because they can easily check at each step that the added edge will not break valency constraints.
+They have therefore an unfair advantage over one-shot models which do not incorporate these checks.